gpapadis/DLMatchers/dockers/py36matchers/README.md

 and then log into the Docker container with:

-`sudo docker run -it --entrypoint=/bin/bash --gpus all py36matchers`
+`sudo docker run -it --entrypoint=/bin/bash py36matchers`

 and activate the corresponding conda environment with: